 2019 immigration documents, respectively.
-Occasionally international students may study on other visa classifications, depending on their situation, so please check with an OISS advisor (Ben Colston, bcolston@rice.edu) if you plan to stay on your current visa classification.
+Occasionally international students may study on other visa classifications, depending on their situation, so please check with an OISS advisor if you plan to stay on your current visa classification.

 Obtaining a 1-20 or DS-2019 to apply for an F-1/J-1 visa